ejtaal/colorful-tcpdump/README.md

 	- Tag everything based on ASN?
 	- Use a more optimized IP lookup module, namely ___
 	- clean up the code which is currently a bit of a patchwork of stackoverflow solutions (🙈)
+	- Allow filtering on meta data? (e.g. to see all Google traffic: `--filter GOOG`)

 Data
 	- More cloud providers (could be got from ASN?)